 Bold color in a laundry room is a commitment.
 Most people talk themselves out of it.
 This person didn’t, and the room is considerably better for it.

 The forest green works because it’s fully committed.
 A timid sage against cream walls would have looked washed out.
-This deep green reads as confident and specific it’s clearly a choice, not an accident.
+This deep green reads as confident and specific.
+It’s clearly a choice, not an accident.
 The walnut butcher block bridges the green shelving and white machines with warmth, and the whole thing becomes the kind of laundry room people actually photograph and save.

 13. Kitchen-Adjacent Laundry Niche Doing Double Duty as Pantry Storage